christabone/google-timeline-to-city/README.md

 ### Location Name Logic
 The script uses Nominatim's reverse geocoding to convert latitude and longitude coordinates into human-readable location names.
 The logic for determining the location name is as follows:

 - **City**: The script first tries to identify the 'city' from the geocoded data.
-If 'city' is not available, it looks for 'town', 'township', 'village', or 'suburb', in that order of preference.
+If 'city' is not available, it looks for 'town', 'hamlet', 'township', 'village', or 'suburb', in that order of preference.
 - **State/Province**: The script first searches for the 'state' field in the geocoded data.
 If 'state' is not available, it looks for 'province'.
 - **Country**: The script also includes the 'country' field as the final field.